haakco/deploying-laravel-app/Stage_1/README.md

 You can get the documentation for the apt command [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html)

-All three steps above can be replaced with the single command bellow.
+Replace the steps above with the single command below.

 ```yaml
 - name: Update on debian-based distros